 Her approach to helping children and families uses principles and methods influenced by Trust-Based Relational Interventions, Daniel Siegel, Theraplay and Dialectical Behavior Therapy Skills.
 She is skilled at taking clinical information and translating it into practical tools that foster and adoptive children and parents can use to improve their lives.

-She has facilitated multiple parent support groups and visited and volunteered in orphanages.
+She has facilitated multiple parent support groups, visited and volunteered in orphanages in China.
 She is grateful for the many adoptive families that she has been friends with over the past twenty years.
 It has been a joy for her to watch these children go through the various developmental phases leading to adulthood.
 Her daughter, who was adopted internationally, has by far been her biggest teacher on the issues surrounding adoption.